 The Balancing Mechanism Reporting Service (BMRS) is the primary channel for providing operational data relating to the GB Electricity Balancing and Settlement arrangements.

-Accessing the TLF data
+Accessing the Transmission Loss Factor (TLF) data

 Historic Transmission Loss Multipliers’ Historic Transmission Loss Multipliers data can be downloaded from the Elexon Portal,